-There is some evidence that hyperbaric oxygen therapy might improve tinnitus that occurs in the same time frame.
+There is some evidence that hyperbaric oxygen therapy might improve tinnitus in the same time frame.

-Hyperbaric oxygen therapy in diabetic foot ulcers increased the rate of early ulcer healing, but did not appear to provide any benefit in wound healing in long-term follow-up.
+Hyperbaric oxygen therapy in diabetic foot ulcers increased the rate of early ulcer healing but did not appear to benefit wound healing in long-term follow-up.

-There is some evidence that hyperbaric oxygen therapy is effective for late radiation injury to bone tissues and soft tissues of the head and neck.
+There is some evidence that hyperbaric oxygen therapy is effective for late radiation injury to the head and neck bone tissues and soft tissues.

-Some people with radiation injuries to the head, neck, or intestine show an improvement in quality of life.
+Some people with radiation injuries to the head, neck, or intestine show improved quality of life.
 Importantly, no such effect has been found in neurological tissues.

-The use of hyperbaric oxygen therapy may be justified for selected patients and tissues, but more research is required to establish the best people to treat and the timing of any hyperbaric oxygen therapy.
+Hyperbaric oxygen therapy may be justified for selected patients and tissues.
+Still, more research is required to establish the best people to treat and the timing of any hyperbaric oxygen therapy.

-As of 2012, there is insufficient evidence to support the use of hyperbaric oxygen therapy to treat people who have traumatic brain injuries.
+As of 2012, there is insufficient evidence to support hyperbaric oxygen therapy in treating people who have traumatic brain injuries.

 In stroke, hyperbaric oxygen therapy shows no benefit.
-Hyperbaric oxygen therapy in multiple sclerosis has not shown benefits and its routine use is not recommended.
+Hyperbaric oxygen therapy in multiple sclerosis has not demonstrated benefits, and its routine use is not recommended.

 A 2007 review of hyperbaric oxygen therapy in cerebral palsy found no difference compared to the control group.

-Neuropsychological tests also showed no difference between hyperbaric oxygen therapy and room air, and according to the caregiver’s report, those who received room air had significantly better mobility and social functioning.
+Neuropsychological tests also showed no difference between hyperbaric oxygen therapy and room air.
+According to the caregiver’s report, those who received room air had significantly better mobility and social functioning.

-Children receiving hyperbaric oxygen therapy were reported to experience seizures and the need for tympanostomy tubes to equalize ear pressure, although the incidence was unclear.
+Although the incidence was unclear, children receiving hyperbaric oxygen therapy were reported to experience seizures and the need for tympanostomy tubes to equalize ear pressure.

-In alternative medicine, hyperbaric medicine has been promoted as a treatment for cancer.
+In alternative medicine, hyperbaric medicine has been promoted to treat cancer.

 A 2012 review article in the journal Directed Oncology reports that “there is no evidence to suggest that hyperbaric oxygen does not act as a tumor growth stimulator or a recurrence enhancer.

-On the other hand, there is evidence that implies that hyperbaric oxygen could have tumor-inhibiting effects in certain subtypes of cancer and, therefore, we strongly believe that we need to expand our knowledge about the effect and mechanisms behind tumor oxygenation.
+On the other hand, there is evidence that hyperbaric oxygen could have tumor-inhibiting effects in specific subtypes of cancer.
+Therefore, we firmly believe that we need to expand our knowledge about the impact and mechanisms behind tumor oxygenation.

 The 2011 study by the American Cancer Society reported no evidence that it is effective for this purpose.

-It is not known which people would benefit from this treatment, and there is no evidence that hyperbaric medicine can prevent future migraines.
+It is unknown which people would benefit from this treatment, and there is no evidence that hyperbaric medicine can prevent future migraines.

 More research is needed to confirm the effectiveness of hyperbaric oxygen therapy for treating migraines.

-The toxicology of the treatment has recently been reviewed by Ustundag et al. and Christian R. Mortensen discusses their risk management, as most hyperbaric facilities are run by anesthesiology departments and some of their patients are seriously ill.
+The toxicology of the treatment has recently been reviewed by Ustundag et al., and Christian R. Mortensen discusses their risk management, as anesthesiology departments run most hyperbaric facilities, and some of their patients are seriously ill.